 Python extension for Visual Studio Code

-The Python extension will automatically install the Pylance and Jupyter extensions to give you the best experience when working with Python files and Jupyter notebooks.
+The Python extension will automatically install the Pylance extension to give you the best experience when working with Python files.
 However, Pylance is an optional dependency, meaning the Python extension will remain fully functional if it fails to be installed.
 You can also uninstall it at the expense of some features if you’re using a different language server.

 Set up your environment

 Select your Python interpreter by clicking on the status bar

 Configure the debugger through the Debug Activity Bar

 The Python extension offers support for Jupyter notebooks via the Jupyter extension to provide you a great Python notebook experience in VS Code.

 For more information you can: